Skip to content

 datafluxRum.startSessionReplayRecording()

-In the above example, the shouldMaskNode function judges all text nodes.
+In the example above, the shouldMaskNode function judges all text nodes.
 If the content contains numbers (such as amounts, phone numbers, etc.), it automatically performs masking processing, thereby enhancing the privacy protection capability of user data.

 Some Recommendations

-Through the above methods, you can flexibly configure masking rules for sensitive elements, improve data security, and meet business compliance requirements.
+Through the above methods, you can flexibly configure masking rules for sensitive elements, improving data security and meeting business compliance requirements.

 Feedback